What Colour Is CBD Oil?

 The packaging and concentration are the same, but why is the colour so different?

 This can be confusing, especially if CBD products are brand new to you.
-People get confused over the colour of CBD oil so often and decided to answer it in this article.
+People get confused over the colour of CBD oil so often we decided to answer it in this article.

 While the colour of CBD oil doesn’t necessarily impact either the taste or effectiveness of the product, it can tell you more about the processes behind its manufacture.